Why differentiation is critical

 Doing differentiation right

-Strong, intelligent differentiation is the heart of the tech marketing science we’ve developed and applied here for over 40 years.
-So, we’ve gotten pretty good at putting it to work for each and every one of our clients.
+Strong, intelligent differentiation is the heart of the tech marketing science we’ve developed and refined here for over 40 years.
+So, we’ve gotten fairly good at putting it to work for our clients.
 Perhaps we could do the same for you.
 Give us a call...